 There's so much to love about this room, but we will never get enough of this view.

 No need to keep rubbing your eyes because this isn't a fantasy, it's real.
 "We always gravitate toward a marble statement in a bathroom, and think this one sets the bar," says Zwickl.
-"Although, our other favorite feature of the master bathroom is the indoor/outdoor shower."
+"Although, our other favorite feature of the primary bathroom is the indoor/outdoor shower."

 Yes, you're seeing it correctly.
 You can access this shower from the inside and the outside.
 It's also big enough for two to three people, which is perfect when you have little ones, and you don't want them running through the house wet after being in the pool.